top of page

 Heuer has now become a household name - albeit under different ownership than founded it, namely TAG Heuer, which took over in the mid-1980s.

-But the watch here - a 1984 Heuer Ref.
+But the watch here - a full-serviced 1984 Heuer Ref.
 982.058 pewter diver, with its original bracelet - is no ordinary Heuer, which in the years since the mid-1980s has had some...questionable design choices.

 The atypical pewter diver for here - only produced for a single year - represents old-school Heuer design, even if it comes in a smaller package.
 Heuer managed to scale down all the elements of its highly popular Ref.
 980 dive watch series - produced beginning in 1979 through 1982 - to make a stunning dive watch, never an easy feat.